 🌟 I like to lead this activity with the graphic organizer shown in the picture below.
 After students and I generate a few examples, students can add challenges specific to their own experiences with conflict.
 Allowing them a bit of time to think through their own ways to overcome these challenges helps support students in dealing with similar conflicts more appropriately and positively in the future.

-8) Show Videos about CONFLICT RESOLUTION
+8) SHOW VIDEOS ABOUT CONFLICT RESOLUTION

 Video is a great way to share a new concept with students, especially for showing and analyzing conflict resolution examples together as a class.
 This video by Kid President focused on how to disagree is one of my favorites.
 In my SEL Conflict Resolution Morning Meeting Unit I’ve included a suggested playlist of videos for Resolving Conflict and for teaching Compromise.

-9) Analyze CONFLICT RESOLUTION Quotations
+9) ANALYZA CONFLICT RESOLUTION QUOTATIONS

 Have students reflect on popular conflict resolution quotes and analyze the similarities and differences between them to generate big ideas about conflict resolution.
 I weave conflict resolution quotations throughout my SEL Conflict Resolution unit and guide students to discuss them to deepen their opinions and understanding of managing conflict in their lives.

-10) Create CONFLICT RESOLUTION Symbols
+10) CREATE CONFLICT RESOLUTION SYMBOLS

 Ask students to come up with a symbol that represents conflict resolution and can serve as a personal reminder to help them gracefully manage conflict in difficult situations.
 Examples of symbols could include a handshake (representing agreement and reconciliation), puzzle pieces fitting together (symbolizing finding a solution that fits everyone), scales (to represent fairness and balance in resolving conflicts), or even a heart (symbolizing empathy, understanding, and compassion).

-NEED DONE-FOR-YOU ACTIVITIES FOR TEACHING CONFLICT RESOLUTION SKILLS AND COMPROMISE?
+NEED A DONE-FOR-YOUÂ CONFLICT RESOLUTION SKILLS AND COMPROMISEÂ UNIT?